FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/fastq-file-format-validators.md

 ## Summary

 In this recipe, we have shown how to validate fastq files, and proposed indicators to evaluate a FASTQ validator.
 We also identified common file validation related use cases and provided a general file validation workflow.
-This recipe can be expand to other file formats and other use cases.
+This recipe can be expanded to other file formats and other use cases.

 ## References
+- Cock, Peter J. A., Christopher J. Fields, Naohisa Goto, Michael L. Heuer, and Peter M. Rice.
+‘The Sanger FASTQ File Format for Sequences with Quality Scores, and the Solexa/Illumina FASTQ Variants’.
+Nucleic Acids Research 38, no. 6 (1 April 2010): 1767–71. https://doi.org/10.1093/nar/gkp1137.
+- ENA.
+‘Accepted Read Data Formats — ENA Training Modules 1 Documentation’.
+Accessed 6 July 2020. https://ena-docs.readthedocs.io/en/latest/submit/fileprep/reads.html#fastq-format.
+- NCBI.
+‘File Format Guide’.
+Accessed 14 July 2020. https://www.ncbi.nlm.nih.gov/sra/docs/submitformats/#fastq-files.
+- Nuno Fonseca, and Jonathan Manning.
+Nunofonseca/Fastq_utils 0.24.0.
+Zenodo, 2020. https://doi.org/10.5281/zenodo.3936692.

 ## Authors